rcpch/digital-growth-charts-server/docs/products/command-line-client.md

 reviewers: Dr Marcus Baw, Dr Simon Chapman
 ---

-# RCPCHGrowth CLI (Command-line Interface) tool
+# RCPCHGrowth CLI (Command-line Interface) Tool

-Partly for our own uses, we've wrapped the [RCPCHGrowth Python package](python-library.md) in a command-line tool so that you can use the power of the growth functions in the `rcpchgrowth-python` package conveniently in the terminal.
+Partly for our own uses, we've wrapped the [RCPCHGrowth Python package](python-library.md) in a command-line tool, so you can conveniently use the powerful growth functions in `rcpchgrowth-python` in the terminal.

 {% set repository_name="rcpch/rcpchgrowth-python-cli" -%}